This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 Today, you can climb to the top of the towers to experience breathtaking views of this beautiful landscape, the North Norfolk coast and maybe a steam train passing through.

 Spend a day here exploring 1000 acres of varying habitat including woodland, parkland and cliff top.
 Look out for wildlife, 3 species of deer can be seen alongside a wide variety of birds and butterflies.

 A temple was part of Humphry Repton’s design of 1812.
 It however was not built until 1975 to celebrate the owner Thomas Upcher’s 70th birthday.
 Slightly north of Repton’s site, tree growth had interrupted the planned view; it still provides a place for visitors to enjoy views of the parkland, and coast with Sheringham Hall at its heart.
 Discover Repton's walk.

 A walk in the park?

-Take a walk and escape the Christmas preparations, we are open every day from dawn to dusk. .
+Take a winter walk and escape to the countryside.
+We are open every day from dawn to dusk. .

-Many dogs get their exercise at Sheringham Park.
+Many dogs and their owners get their exercise at Sheringham Park.

 Wrap up well and get outside we have lots a family activities this half term.

 - Night Walk

 - Family Survival School - Sorry sold out